OCRMathsExam Board Revision

 View mark scheme hint

-Define differentiation, explain how to find derivatives, provide examples of applications such as velocity and optimization.
+Define differentiation, explain how to find derivatives, and give examples of applications such as velocity and optimization.

 4 marks